Estimated reading time: 6 minutes

 Straight-Line Depreciation Method

-It is called a “straight-line” because it assumes the asset will lose equal value each year over its useful life.
+This is “straight-line” because the asset will lose equal value each year over its useful life.

 This is the most common method for real estate investors and their accountants.